Maginot Line: Features

 The specification of the defences was very high, with extensive and connected bunker complexes for thousands of men; there were 45 main forts (grands ouvrages) at intervals of 15 km, 97 smaller forts (petits ouvrages) and 352 casemates between, with over 100 km of tunnels.
 Artillery was coordinated with protective measures to ensure that one fort could support the next in line by bombarding it directly without harm.
 The largest guns were, therefore 135 mm fortress guns; larger weapons were to be part of the mobile forces and were to be deployed behind the lines.

 The fortifications did not extend through the Ardennes Forest (which was believed to be impenetrable by Commander-in-Chief Maurice Gamelin) or along France's border with Belgium because the two countries had signed an alliance in 1920, by which the French army would operate in Belgium if the German forces invaded.
 However, after France had failed to counter the German Remilitarization of the Rhineland, Belgium—thinking that France was not a reliable ally—abrogated the treaty in 1936 and declared neutrality.
 France quickly extended the Maginot Line along the Franco-Belgian border, but not to the standard of the rest of the line.
 As the water table in this region is high, there was the danger of underground passages flooding, which the architects knew would be difficult and expensive to overcome.

-In 1939 U.S. Army officer Kenneth Nichols visited the Metz sector, where he was impressed by the formidable formations which he thought the Germans would have to outflank by driving through Belgium.
+In 1939 US Army officer Kenneth Nichols visited the Metz sector, where he was impressed by the formidable formations which he thought the Germans would have to outflank by driving through Belgium.
 In discussion with General Brousseau, the commander of the Metz sector and other officers, the general outlined the French problem in extending the line to the sea in that placing the line along the Belgian-German border required the agreement of Belgium, but putting the line along the French-Belgian border relinquished Belgium to the Germans.
 Another complication was Holland, and the various governments never resolved their problems.